kubernetes/community/events/events-team/diversity.md

 ### Work Plan Items

 - Pre-event:
-  * Reach out to under-represented group organizations to encourage and invite people to attend both the new Contributor workshops and the Contributer Summit, as appropriate.
+  * Reach out to under-represented group organizations to encourage and invite people to attend both the new Contributor workshops and the Contributor Summit, as appropriate.
 Remember a personal invitation, making yourself available, and encouragement can go a long way, versus simply blasting a message out to an email distribution and calling it a day
     - GoBridge
     - Women Who Go: https://www.womenwhogo.org/
     - IEEE Women in Engineering: http://sites.ieee.org/scv-wie/introduction-to-kubernetes/